 Good mentoring is a distinctive and powerful process that enhances intellectual, professional, and personal development through a special relationship characterized by highly emotional and often passionate interactions between the mentor and protégé.
 Although we can assume that all officers in higher education and leadership engage in some level of instructional activity, it cannot be concluded that all are actively involved in mentoring, nor should they be.
 The complete mentor role does not fit all individuals: some officers are less inclined toward developing close relationships with students or subordinates and with nurturing the students' development.
-Not all officers are capable of, or willing, to take on this role and if re-quired to do so would be inadequate or "incomplete" mentors.
+Not all officers are capable of, or willing, to take on this role and if required to do so would be inadequate or "incomplete" mentors.
 That is why the faculty/officer team concept has the promise of improving the quality of education and leadership.
 Even if all officers are not mentors, understanding the role of the complete mentor can be a template for the good instructor.
 The essence of mentoring is grounded in the concept of one-on-one teaching.
 If one is engaged in mentoring, one is engaged in teaching.
-Thus, in addition to hav-ing the responsibility of mentoring students, the team mentor could also be asked to share his or her expertise regarding the mentor role with colleagues.
-The function of the effective mentor, which inwhile conceagues.
-The function of the circentee mentor, which in clude building a relationship, providing information, being facilita-tive and challenging, serving as a role model, and co-constructing a vision, are not far removed from what good teachers do.
+Thus, in addition to having the responsibility of mentoring students, the team mentor could also be asked to share his or her expertise regarding the mentor role with colleagues.
+The function of the effective mentor, which include building a relationship, providing information, being facilitative and challenging, serving as a role model, and co-constructing a vision, are not far removed from what good teachers do.
 If one also examines the role of a skillful instructor, it will become clear that there is high correlation between the two roles.
 Regardless of the academic or military discipline or subject, the instructional process can be enhanced by understanding and incorporating aspects of the complete mentor role.